JamesRandall/FormSharp/README.md

 The code is emerging from a production system and a poc and so is of varying quality and is definitely subject to significant change.

-If you want to take a look at how it works best place to start is with the [Fable.React.Tailwind.Sample app]()https://github.com/jamesrandall/formSharp/tree/samples/Fable.React.Tailwind.Sample).
+If you want to take a look at how it works best place to start is with the [Fable.React.Tailwind.Sample app](https://github.com/jamesrandall/formSharp/tree/samples/Fable.React.Tailwind.Sample).

 Docs to follow as I build it out.

 I was really tempted to call it Phorm but their are some Phorm-esque things in PHP land.

+## Tests

+Running the tests requires the installation of [Playwright for .NET](https://playwright.dev/dotnet/).

 ## Things to do